daancsc/POGI_server/README.md

-# POGI_server
+# POGI
-a ball pushing game server
+a ball shooting game